List of NFL career passing touchdowns leaders

 Tom Brady has 649 passing touchdowns, the most in NFL history.

 In American football, passing, along with running (also referred to as rushing), is one of the two main methods of advancing the ball down the field.
 Passes are typically attempted by the quarterback, but any offensive player can throw one, provided they are behind the line of scrimmage.
 To qualify as a passing play, the ball must move forward upon leaving the passer's hands; if it moves laterally or backward, the play is considered a running play.
 A player catching a forward pass is called a receiver.
 A touchdown pass occurs when a pass results in a touchdown, either by being caught and advanced into the end zone or caught within its boundaries.
 The number of passing touchdowns a player makes is a recorded statistic in football games.
 In addition to the overall National Football League (NFL) passing touchdown leaders, league record books recognize the passing touchdown leaders of the American Football League, which operated from 1960 to 1969 before merging with the NFL in 1970.
 In 2025, the league announced that they would acknowledge records from the All-American Football Conference (AAFC), which operated from 1946 to 1949 before merging with the NFL in 1950.

 Tom Brady holds the record for most passing touchdowns with 649, followed by Drew Brees with 571 and Peyton Manning with 539.
-Aaron Rodgers leads all active players with 522 career passing touchdowns.
+Aaron Rodgers leads all active players with 531 career passing touchdowns.
 Brady is also the record holder for the most career playoff passing touchdowns with 88.
 He is followed by Patrick Mahomes with 46, and Joe Montana and Rodgers, tied for third at 45.
 Mahomes leads all active players in career playoff passing touchdowns.
 The longest career passing touchdown record holder is Fran Tarkenton, who held the record from 1975 to 1994.

 Regular season career passing touchdowns leaders

-Aaron Rodgers is the active leader in touchdown passes.

 Drew Brees has the second most career passing touchdowns with 571.

 Peyton Manning's 539 career passing touchdowns ranks third in NFL history.